Electronic Invoicing

 Electronic invoicing with the public administration has been mandatory in Slovenia since 2015, making it one of the most advanced countries in this area.

-Electronic invoices can be sent in the national e-Slog 2.0 format or in UBL 2.1 format (PEPPOL BIS 3.0).
+Electronic invoices can be sent in the national e-Slog 2.0 format or in UBL 2.1 format (Peppol BIS 3.0).

 e-Reporting in Slovenia: Mandatory Submission of Electronic Records